 In other words, in addition to the items necessary to prove assault and battery, the Commonwealth has the additional burden of proving BOTH of the following:

 Note that assault and battery on a public employee may be done recklessly as well as intentionally, and intent to strike a public employee is not required when considering the occurrence of recklessness.

-What other separate assault and battery offenses are there?
+Are there other assault and battery crimes?

 There is a separate offense of assault or assault and battery on a correctional officer.

 Note that if the individual assaulted or a victim of assault and battery is a correctional officer, specific intent is required to prove the defendant guilty of assault and battery.
 For example, a defendant that inadvertently struck a police officer while intending to strike someone else may be convicted only of the lesser-included offense of assault and battery.
 The offense is included within the final jurisdiction of the District Court.

 There is also a separate offense of assault and battery on a person with an intellectual disability.